Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-Physically, the nontrivial $\mathbb{Z}_2$-crossed extension of the semion model with $m' = 0$ can be constructed by starting from a Kalmeyer-Laughlin chiral spin liquid with $\text{U}(1)$ $S_z$ rotational symmetry~\cite{Kalmeyer87}, where the semions carry half $\text{U}(1)$ charges, and then breaking the $\text{U}(1)$ down to a $\mathbb{Z}_2$ subgroup to obtain a $\mathbb{Z}_2$ symmetry-enriched semion theory.
+Physically, the nontrivial $\mathbb{Z}_2$-crossed extension of the semion model with fractionalization class $\coho{w}({\bf 1,1})=s$ and defectification class corresponding to $q = 0$ can be constructed by starting from a bosonic $\nu=\frac{1}{2}$ Laughlin FQH state with $\text{U}(1)$ boson number conservation~\cite{Kalmeyer87}, where the semions carry half $\text{U}(1)$ charges, and then breaking the $\text{U}(1)$ down to a $\mathbb{Z}_2$ subgroup (e.g. adding perturbations that pair condense the bosons) to obtain a $\mathbb{Z}_2$ symmetry-enriched semion theory.

-\subsection{Semions $\mathbb{Z}_{2}^{(\pm \frac{1}{2} )}$ with $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry}
+\subsection{Semions $\mathbb{Z}_{2}^{(\pm \frac{1}{2} )}$ with $\mathbb{Z}_2\times\mathbb{Z}_2$ Symmetry}